Wells and Wellington affair: Australian Journal of Herpetology

 The Australian Journal of Herpetology was a scientific journal specialising in herpetology.
 Its publisher, the Sydney-based Australian Herpetologists' League, was established to facilitate the journal's production.
 The journal's editorial board consisted of three Australian researchers: Harold Heatwole, an associate professor at the University of New England (UNE) in Armidale, New South Wales, Jeffrey Miller, also of UNE, and Max King of the Australian National University.
 Richard W. Wells, a first-year student pursuing a Bachelor of Science degree in biology at UNE who had previously collected zoological specimens for several Australian museums, served as the journal's editor.
 Its editorial board refereed submitted manuscripts and, once accepted, sent them to Wells for publication.
 Because of Wells's enrolment at UNE, the Australian Journal of Herpetology was able to use a mailing address at the university.

-In 1981, the Australian Herpetologists' League released the first and second issues of the first volume of the Australian Journal of Herpetology.
+In 1981, the Australian Herpetologists' League published the first and second issues of the first volume of the Australian Journal of Herpetology.
 They contained papers written both by professional and amateur researchers concerning a number of topics in Australian herpetology, including a description of a novel python species, "Python" bredli.
 The journal gained individual and institutional subscribers in Australia and abroad.
 Meanwhile, Wells did not complete his first year at UNE and moved to Sydney.